145

 In my experience, when they come out of the ice cream maker, mixtures made with stabilizers are definitely smoother than the same mixtures made without stabilizers.

-How do they do this?
+How do they achieve this?
 The science is not clear here.
 But it seems likely that by restricting the free movement of water, stabilizers prevent melted ice crystals from finding and joining existing ice crystals when they re-freeze.

 How do stabilizers reduce air bubble size in ice cream?